olavoholanda/open-condo/forumservice/README.md

 ### Checking the service

-With the server up in your local machine, you can test with the following url:
+With the server up in your local machine, you can test with the following url, default server port is 8081:

 ```
-http:localhost:8080/health
+http:localhost:8081/health
 ```

 The project uses Spring Actuator for default services methods, like health checks.
 If a prompt asks